 |

-Also See Section Apocrypha, Lost Books, Gnostic Gospels
+Also See Sections Apocrypha, Lost Books, Gnostic Gospels on THIS Page (Scroll Down For Links)

 Much of the novel focuses on symbologist Robert Langdon and cryptographer Sophie Neveu.
 The two protagonists travel from place to place while solving puzzles left behind by the curator, which lead them to the location of Mary’s tomb.
 In the end, however, though the tomb is located, it remains unopened, and the documents remain concealed.
 Brown’s fast-paced novel thereby ends with a disappointing crash into a concrete wall; it promises the uncovering of secrets but never follows through.
 [2]